HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART1.md

 - For routing angular use fragment identifier because it gets processed on client side and doesn’t get submitted on server, so we assign a unique fragment identifier to each view.
 The ngRoute is based on fragment identifies while uiRouter is based on application states URL fragment identifier is optional in it.
 Nester routing can provide the navigation for a tab-based set of edit pages.

 - Controller should not have more than 5 collaborators means dependency.
-We can also use the façade class to arrogate the interaction with several collaborator sin to a single collaborator.
+We can also use the facade class to arrogate the interaction with several collaborator sin to a single collaborator.
 Value provider can be used to create global data.
 Controller should be testable by following the guidelines like too many used collaborators will make it difficult, like manipulating the DOM or too many business logic, too much work it will be tough to test.

 - Avoid FOUC (flash of un-styled or un-compiled content) – we can avoid that by using ngCloak, ngBind or waiting image.
 The ng-bind gives us ability to do the same thing as {{}}.